-Once you set up your list, and as your lists grow, your dependency for relevant traffic tends to reduce quite a bit.
-Your revenue and profits are just a matter of sending out emails.
+Once you set up your list, and as your lists grow, your dependency for paid traffic tends to reduce quite a bit.
+Your revenue and profits are coming in from sending out emails.

 If you are up for long-term, think about harnessing the power of email marketing.

 BHAG stands for Big Hairy Audacious Goals and as an affiliate, this should be the next level of profitability you’d want to look at after you’ve had a certain degree of success at the first level of low to medium level payout offers.

 To put this in numbers, you’d want to move out of $2-$10 level payouts per conversion to $150 to $300 level payouts per conversion or per sale.

 This is the exact point at which all your efforts in list building, content marketing, and all other digital marketing channels would have matured to the point that your next level big payouts happen naturally (just as easily as your $2-$5 level conversions happened).

 Work up Your Budget

 It’s nice to be ambitious and all that but if you don’t have a budget to start with (or plenty of time or both, you are going to find it almost depressing to do affiliate marketing.